Police are begging lawmakers to stop relaxing gun laws. Charlotte shows why.

 Safety is essential to civilization.
 A shootout that left four officers dead in North Carolina is a blow to the police community itself, at a time of strain between some officers and politicians over gun laws.

 The Giffords Law Center’s Annual Gun Law Scorecard finds that gun violence in general and against police in particular is higher in states with relaxed gun laws.
-Looser gun laws can infuse tensions into scenarios like in Charlotte where police are trying to separate unlawful carriers from their guns.
+Looser gun laws can infuse tensions into scenarios like that in Charlotte, where police are trying to separate unlawful carriers from their guns.

-In 2023, North Carolina Republicans suddenly pulled a constitutional carry bill, with part of the resistance coming from the state sheriffs association.
-As Charlotte residents watched a procession for one of the fallen officers on Tuesday, there was a sense that more could be done to protect the protectors.
+In 2023, North Carolina Republicans suddenly pulled a constitutional-carry bill, with part of the resistance coming from the state sheriffs association.
+As Charlotte residents watched a procession for one of the fallen officers Tuesday, there was a sense that more could be done to protect the protectors.

 On X, Mecklenburg County Board of Commissioners Chair George Dunlap called the shootings “senseless and preventable.”